MycroftAI/adapt/README.md

     .build()
 ~~~

-For the above, we are describing a “Select Station” (aka start playback)
-intent, which requires a “Listen Command” entity, a “Pandora Station”, and
-optionally a “Music Keyword” entity.

 Entities
 ========

-Entities are a named value.
-Examples include:
+Entities are a named value, and work as the building blocks of the intents.
+Some examples could be:

-Blink 182 is an Artist
+"Blink 182" is an Artist
-The Big Bang Theory is a Television Show
+"The Big Bang Theory" is a Television Show
-Play is a Listen Command
+"Play" is a Listen Command
-Song(s) is a Music Keyword
+"Song(s)" is a Music Keyword

-For my Pandora implementation, there is a static set of vocabulary for the
+For the Pandora example implementation, there is a static set of vocabulary for
-Browse Music Command, Listen Command, and Music Keyword (defined by me, a
+the "Browse Music" Command, "Listen" Command, and "Music Keyword" (defined by
-native english speaker and all-around good guy).
-Pandora Station entities are
+me, a native english speaker and all-around good guy).
+Pandora Station entities
-populated via a "List Stations" API call to Pandora.
-Here’s what the vocabulary
+are populated via a "List Stations" API call to Pandora.
+Here’s what the
-registration looks like.
+vocabulary registration looks like.

 ~~~ python